Rilwan0410/readmeGenerator/README.md

 - [License](#license)

 ## Description
-This project is called README.md Generator, and my motivation for creating this project is To make it much more simpler to create a README.md file.
-I created this project because I believe it would be valuable to create a README.md file from your command line instead of having to  alwasys brainstorm the structure of your  README.
-I believe the problem this project is solving is The hassle of always havint to brainstorm how you are going to create your README.md file, especially when you have already created a full cumbersome project.
-I learned many things from creating this project such as I learned about inquirer as well as more about the possbilities and features of node.
-There are many similar projects like this one, but what makes my rendition of it stand out is that the attention to detail that I put in as well as the nuanced features.
-I believe this project is solving problems such as The hassle of always havint to brainstorm how you are going to create your README.md file, especially when you have already created a full cumbersome project.
+This project is called README.md Generator, and my motivation for creating this project is To make it simple to create a README.md file.
+I created this project because to make it much more convinient to create a readme file.
+I believe the problem this project is solving is conveience in createing a readme file.
+I learned many things from creating this project such as inquirer and node.
+There are many similar projects like this one, but what makes my rendition of it stand out is that attention to detail and ease of use.
+I believe this project is solving problems such as conveience in createing a readme file.

 ## Installation
-run node index.js in your terminal command line
+run node index.js in the command line

 ## Usage